MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Transaction verified.

-Verifications can only be of parsable Transactions with a valid signature.
-Verifications can not be of unknown hashes.
+Verifications can only be of parsable Transactions, even ones with an invalid signature.
+Verifications with unknown hashes are invalid, yet still usable as causes for a MeritRemoval.

 `Verification` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte hash.
 The signature is produced with a prefix of "\0".